 Module 2 – Online Learning Development, How It Looks in Practice: Take a closer look at the practical aspects of creating online learning experiences.
 From conceptualisation to the tools and platforms used, this module provides a roadmap for bringing educational content into the digital realm effectively.

 Module 3 – Application of Youth Work Learning Principles to Online Learning: Learn how to translate the core principles of youth work into online formats.
 This module focuses on maintaining engagement, inclusivity, and active learning in a virtual environment, ensuring that the essence of youth work is preserved online.
+Module 4 – Needs Analysis: Understand the critical step of conducting a needs analysis to tailor online learning experiences to your target audience.
+This module covers how to identify the learning needs, preferences, and challenges of your youth work audience to design more effective and impactful programs.

 Module 5 – Design: Delve into the design phase of online learning development.
 Learn about structuring content, creating interactive and engaging materials, and utilizing design principles that cater to diverse learning styles and needs.